AdobeDocs/experience-platform.en/help/hygiene/ui/record-delete.md

 ### Upload a JSON file {#upload-json}

-To upload a JSON file, you can drag and drop the file into the provide area, or select **[!UICONTROL Choose files]** to browse and select from your local directory.
+To upload a JSON file, you can drag and drop the file into the provided area, or select **[!UICONTROL Choose files]** to browse and select from your local directory.

 ![The request creation workflow with the choose files and drag and drop interface for uploading JSON files highlighted.](../images/ui/record-delete/upload-json.png)